simplj/sdf/README.md

   * `DependencyResolver.setup()`(as described [here](#bootstrap-or-application-entrypoint-action)) must be called in bootstrap or application entry point to load the dependencies properly by the framework.
   * If dependencies are provided using `@DependencyProvider`, then the class(es) containing the provider methods must be set to `DependencyResolver` using `setDependencyProviders()` method before invoking `setup()`.💡If no such provider methods exist, then no need to use `setDependencyProviders()` at all.
   * If dependencies are set at class level using `@Dependency`, then base package(s) of the classes must be set to `DependencyResolver` using `setBasePackages()` method before invoking `setup()`.💡If dependencies are not set at class level, then no need to use `setBasePackages()` at all.
   * Naked type variables (in return type or in argument) is not allowed.
-TypeVariables must only be used either with `@Bind` or with `@RtProvided`..
+TypeVariables must only be used either with `@Bind` or with `@RuntimeProvided`..
   * Only `List` and `Map` types are supported for Subtypes.
-  * Class with `@RtProvided` parameters cannot be used as a dependency for another class.
+  * Class with `@RuntimeProvided` parameters cannot be used as a dependency for another class.
-  * Class with `@RtProvided` parameters cannot be used as a singleton.
+  * Class with `@RuntimeProvided` parameters cannot be used as a singleton.

 ## License
 [BSD 3-Clause "Revised" license](https://opensource.org/licenses/BSD-3-Clause)